-Single Frame Processing pipeline will be implemented as a flexible framework where new processing steps can be added without modifying the stack code.
-It should be possible for this pipeline or a subset of this pipeline to be run at the telescope facility during commissioning and operations.
+The SFM pipeline will be implemented as a flexible framework where new processing steps can be added without modifying the stack code (this would include the ability to process non-crosstalk corrected images should a network outage between the base and processing center result in only the raw data being available).
+The pipeline, or a subset of the pipeline, should be capable of being run at the telescope facility during commissioning and operations.